museum4punkt0/MaskScanner/README.md

 # Installation <a name="Installation">

-The installation of the application is split iinto two processes: client installation and server installation.
+The installation of the application is split into two processes: client installation and server installation.

 ## Server installation